RESEARCH

 [3] How the Fear of Entrapment Shapes South Korean Public Opinion on Conflicts with North Korea under the US Extended Deterrence?”

-• Pre-PhD research / Lead article with Hyeong-Pil Ham (ROK Army) and Man-Sung Yim (KAIST)
+• Pre-PhD research / Lead article with Hyeong-Pil Ham (ROK Army) and Man-Sung Yim (Texas A&M)

 • The Nonproliferation Review 30(1-3), 2024